 Keep on reading for our step by step tutorial.

 To get your facial hair looking right, you have to start with the right tools.

 Mustache Comb - a good comb or brush through is essential to getting the cleanest trim on your mustache.
 You’re going to want the hairs all facing the same direction before starting any trimming.
 If you’re on the go, try a folding mustache comb you can keep in your pocket.

 Mustache Scissors - We’re partial to the precision that small mustache scissors provides.
 Don’t even think about pulling out those old rusty shears from your drawers or we’ll send someone after you.

 Electric Trimmer or Safety Razor - If you’re trimming your mustache down from a full beard, than consider an electric trimmer or a safety razor to cover a wider area of your face.
 We are partial to the safety razor as it reduces the risks of nicks and razor bumps.
-Treat yourself to a good pair and it can last you decades.
+Treat yourself to a good safety razor and it can last you decades.
 Grab one over at Royal Shave, they host a variety of razors for experts as well as amateurs.

 Make Sure Your Hair is Nice & Clean

 Before you go holding a sharp tool to your face, make sure that the hair and skin underneath it, is dry and clean!
 Aside from the grossness of it all, trimming hair that is crusted up by food or dandruff can get pretty difficult.
 If you’re already washing your beard with a quality beard shampoo & conditioner, make sure to get your upper lip as well.
 However, always make sure that your mustache is DRY before trimming.
 Hair is longer when it’s wet and trimming it while damp, is a good way to ensure that you end up cutting too much off.